 I think in my initial shame I left them before they could leave me.

 I do that occasionally.
 I undermine what is best before they leave me.
 I won’t let people love me – or forgive me.
 Which makes me a complex person to love.
 Although this pain has introduced me to a couple of people that find happiness and can separate the actions of the people from the people.
 It was an interesting conversation.

 However, my decisions often worsen the initial loss, pain, loneliness, guilt, sadness, and fear.
 I cut people off before they knew what happened or why.

 What I did matters and I am addressing that appropriately.
 What matters more at the moment is what I do next.
 The outing of my secret allows me to also practice hope, courage, honesty, openness, vulnerability, and love.
-As awful as my behavior was towards all the parties it has opened the door to new opportunities, new friendships, and new lessons.
+As awful as my behavior was towards my ex-wife Beatrix and Painter, it has opened the door to new opportunities, new friendships, and new lessons.

 All pain is the touchstone of spiritual progress and although I am an atheist I still have a philosophical view of people and pain.
 I’m already in a better place today than I was when this started.
 I’m learning to own my self-destruction and the consequences.

 I have no illusions of that but I’m not making drastic changes.
 Perhaps it is best we are apart.
 Perhaps it isn’t.
 I don’t know.
 And neither does anyone else.